darasus/ai-blog/content/the-benefits-of-keeping-a-productivity-journal.md

   also give you something to review and look back on if you’re losing focus.
 A journal can also help you create new habits to help you get better results in the future.
+intro: Are you the type of person who can get things done without keeping track of your time, or someone who is constantly behind on tasks and never gets anything finished?
+If you fall into the second category, you’re not alone.
+  Many people struggle with productivity in their everyday lives, but it doesn’t have to be that way.
+Keeping a productivity journal can help anyone become more productive by identifying areas for improvement and establishing new habits.
+Whether you struggle with staying organized or frequently lose track of time, keeping a journal can help.
+The right journal will also help you stay accountable to yourself and identify your weak spots for future reference.
+  Read on to learn about the benefits of keeping a productivity journal and how keeping one can improve your life.
 ---

 ## Know What Gets in the Way of Being Productive